-The new coronavirus can be dangerous for people over 65, pregnant women and adults with certain pre-existing conditions.
-They may become seriously ill.
+The new coronavirus can be dangerous for older people, pregnant women and adults with certain pre-existing conditions as they may become seriously ill.
 What should they pay attention to?

 Who is considered to be at especially high risk

-Many people who fall ill with the new coronavirus get well again.
-But the virus is particularly dangerous for the following groups of people, as they risk contracting a severe case of the disease:
+The new coronavirus is particularly dangerous for the following groups of people, as they risk contracting a severe case of the disease:

 Adults with the following underlying medical conditions: